ShererJohn/qwiklab/README.md

 - This bug only effects the link component.
 If you use an `a` element instead of a `Link` component the page will load and the functionality of the plugin will be uneffected.

 - This bug presists even if you're not using the jwt session strategy

+### Expected behavior

+The link component should load the linked page.